Navigating WHMIS 2015: A Guide for Canadian Food Businesses

 In this blog, we will take a closer look at the key components of WHMIS legislation, its evolution and the obligations it places on businesses.

-What Is the Purpose of WHMIS?
+What Is the purpose of WHMIS?

 The Workplace Hazardous Materials Information System (WHMIS) is Canada's official guide for communicating the dangers associated with hazardous substances.
-WHMIS standardizes the effective use of labelling, Safety Data Sheets (SDSs) and training programs to keep employees informed about hazardous materials in the workplace.
+WHMIS standardizes the effective use of labelling, Safety Data Sheets (SDSs) and education programs to keep employees informed about hazardous materials in the workplace.

 To guarantee the well-being of employees and consumers, federal and provincial legislation mandates the implementation of WHMIS.
 The system is applicable across various industries and workplaces, encompassing environments such as commercial kitchens and food production facilities, where chemicals and hazardous materials are often utilized.

-Evolution of WHMIS Legislation in Canada
+Evolution of WHMIS legislation in Canada

 WHMIS legislation was first introduced in 1988 as a response to the need for a standardized approach to communicating information about hazardous materials in the workplace.

-1. Classification Criteria
+1. Classification criteria

 Adopted internationally recognized criteria for classifying hazardous chemicals.

-2. Labelling Requirements
+2. Labelling requirements

 Aligned with GHS labelling standards, including standardized pictograms and signal words.